databricks/spark-training/ampcamp/movie-recommendation-with-mllib.md

 After you're done rating the movies, we save your ratings in `personalRatings.txt` in the MovieLens format, where a special user id `0` is assigned to you.

 `rateMovies` allows you to re-rate the movies if you'd like to see how your ratings affect your recommendations.

+If you don't have python installed, please copy `personalRatings.txt.template` to `personalRatings.txt` and replace `?`s with your ratings.

 ##Setup